fkarg/fkarg.github.io/drafts/seven-habits-for-highly-effective-people.md

 I bought this book along with [Zero to One][zero-one] and [Everything is F\*cked][fcked] last september in Berlin.
-It has been roughly on top of my to-read list for some time now, mainly because Habits are one of the 'low hanging fruits' in my life that I have barely touched yet.
-Let's see where this will lead me.
+It has been close to the top of my to-read list for some time now, mainly because Habits are one of the 'low hanging fruits' in my life that I have barely touched yet.
+While I would not exactly agree that these are habits (certainly not by the definition from [The Power of Habit][power-habit]), the book has really helped me.
+Here is what I learned from it.

 * TOC
 {:toc}